OdoemeGoodness/MyGnGn-Token/README.md

 # MyGnGn-Token
-This a GNaira Token Smart Contract
+This a GNaira Token Smart Contract.